 One of the assumptions is that he lost control over the plane and bashed into the water.
 Another is that he was shot.
 This is very likely due to the fact that Germans had their artillery positioned across France.
 Nazi plains were also going over the sky.

 But some people believe he committed suicide.
 His disappearance is very much alike to the disappearance of the little prince at the end of a novel.
 Little Prince did allow the snake to bite him so he could go back to where he came from.

-Due to his health issues that ensued from his many crashes the writer had struggled with depression during his life.
+Due to the health issues that ensued from his many aircraft crashes the writer had struggled with depression during his life.
 In 1943 he was also accused of secretly collaborating with Nazis which made things for him even harder.
 Those could all be reasons for Exupery deciding it was more than enough.

 For the end, we give you an excerpt from the little prince:

 “What is a rite?” asked the little prince.